-Staff, volunteers and regular visitors are required to complete this form and pass it to Sarah Smith (DSL) or Adrian Crossland, Lynda Hood, Jane Cooper or Kellie Egleton (ADSLs) if they have a safeguarding concern about a child in our academy.
+Staff, volunteers and regular visitors are required to complete concerns on the online system CURA.
+If a visitor or volunteer does not have access to CURA they should complete this form and pass it to Sarah Smith, Adrian Crossland, Jane Cooper or Lynda Hood. if they have a safeguarding concern about a child in our academy.